Nallūr, Vilvāraṇyeśvara, time of Rājarāja, year 19

 Commentary

-The time of Āḷappiṟantāṉ Mōkaṉ, also known as Kaṭavarāyaṉ, who was active during the reign of Rājarāja II, would place this inscription at approximately 1169 CE.
+Āḷappiṟantāṉ Mōkaṉ, also known as Kaṭavarāyaṉ, was a chieftain during the reign of Rājarāja II, which would place this record at approximately 1169 CE.
 However, this dating would predate the earliest record (ca. 1184 CE) attested at the site (cf. INSTamilNadu00036).
-Given the fact that another inscription from the 34th regnal year of Kuloṭṭuṅga III (INSTamilNadu00032) explicitly recapitulates the present endowment, it may be suggested that this is in fact a copy of an earlier record.
+Given the fact that another inscription from the 34th regnal year of Kuloṭṭuṅga III (INSTamilNadu00032) explicitly recapitulates the present endowment, it may be suggested that may be a silent copy of an earlier record.

 Bibliography